apace100/origins-docs/docs/types/data_types/stat.md

 !!! note

-    See [Minecraft Fandom Wiki: Statistic (Resource location)](https://minecraft.fandom.com/wiki/Statistics#Resource_location) for a list of vanilla statistic types and names.
+    See [Minecraft Wiki: Statistic (Resource location)](https://minecraft.wiki/w/Statistics#Resource_location) for a list of vanilla statistic types and names.

 ### Fields